 Air Source Heat Pumps (ASHP)

 There is a lot of talk about air source heat pumps, in the media and in the pub and some of it is quite negative.
-But, as with everything there are two sides to the story so here we will try to unravel it for you.
+But, as with everything there are two sides to the story.
+So as heating engineers and experts in air source heat pumps in Kent we will try to unravel it for you.

 At the other end of the scale, they don’t work as well in a leaky, old, uninsulated properties.
 We can make them work in such a property but you may need two or more heat pumps, you’d need to upgrade your insulation where possible, you would need to install larger rads and it would be more expensive to run, more than likely costing more to run than a fossil fuel boiler.